juxor/afaq/markdown/secI4.md

-significantly, many precapitalist societies raised what they thought were insuperable obstacles to the penetration of the State into social life."_ He pointed to _"the power of village communities to resist the invasion of trade and despotic political forms into society's abiding communal substrate." _ [**The Ecology of Freedom**, pp. 207-8] Anarchist anthropologist David Graeber notes that in the ancient Mediterranean world _"[w]hile one does periodically run into evidence of arrangements which to the modern eye look like wage- labour contracts, on closer examination they almost always actually turn out to be contracts to rent slaves . . .
-Free men and women thus avoided anything remotely like wage-labour, seeing it as a matter, effectively, of slavery, renting themselves out."_ This means that wage labour _"(as opposed to, say, receiving fees for professional services) involves a degree of subordination: a labourer has to be to some degree at the command of his or her employer.
+significantly, many precapitalist societies raised what they thought were insuperable obstacles to the penetration of the State into social life."_ He pointed to _"the power of village communities to resist the invasion of trade and despotic political forms into society's abiding communal substrate."
+_[**The Ecology of Freedom**, pp. 207-8] Anarchist anthropologist David Graeber notes that in the ancient Mediterranean world _"[w]hile one does periodically run into evidence of arrangements which to the modern eye look like wage-labour contracts, on closer examination they almost always actually turn out to be contracts to rent slaves . . .
+Free men and women thus avoided anything remotely like wage-labour, seeing it as a matter, effectively, of slavery, renting themselves out."_ This means that wage labour _"(as opposed to, say, receiving fees for professional services) involves a degree of
+subordination: a labourer has to be to some degree at the command of his or her employer.
 This is exactly why, through most of history, free men and women tended to avoid wage-labour, and why, for most of history, capitalism . . . never emerged."_ [**Possibilities**, p.
 92]

 Thus while the idea that people will happily become wage slaves may be somewhat common place today (particularly with supporters of capitalism) the